Punjab's greatest gift to the world...

 Vegetarian dishes at most of these dhabas cost less than Rs 200; non-vegetarian dishes will be priced a little over.
 The dhabas are generally open between 12.30pm and 3.30 pm for lunch and from 7 pm to 11 pm (and in some cases till midnight) for dinner.

 Deluxe Dhaba shot to prominence after former Canadian PM Stephen Harper and his retinue of 45 people stiffed Pal Dhaba and landed here for lunch.
 But on its own merit, good food, generous portions and air-conditioning mean that Deluxe Dhaba is always packed.
 Regulars rave about the chicken masala and swear the butter chicken is the best in the country.
 If you're not watching your waistline, indulge in the lemon chicken, doused in cream, mopped up with soft, flaky lachcha paranthas.

 Must-have Any of the wide range of chicken dishes.

-Must-have Almost any of the chicken dishes.
+Must-have: Any of the wide range of chicken dishes.

 Pal Dhaba, Sector 28 The expansive space of the dhaba ensures you a seat here, but the hygiene factor may be found wanting.
 On the other hand, while the mostly male clientele may make women feel slightly awkward at other dhabas, that is not the case here: Pal Dhaba is popular among locals for "family outings".
 Also, unusually, its vegetarian food range is as much in demand as its meat dishes.